Coronavirus – housing advice

 There are new measures in place to ensure that private renters get the support and protection they need at this time of national crisis.

-- If you are having trouble paying your rent, you can speak to your landlord about a rent reduction and coming to an arrangement to repay arrears in line with your individual circumstances.
+- Landlords must give renters 6 months’ notice to move out – this new notice period is in place until 31 March 2021.
+Notice periods may be shorter where there are significant arrears of more than 6 months.
+Court rules and procedures which were introduced in September 2020 to support both tenants and landlords which remain currently in place and will be regularly reviewed by the Government.
+If you are having trouble paying your rent, you should speak to your landlord about a rent reduction and coming to an arrangement to repay arrears in line with your individual circumstances.
 Please note that landlords are under no legal obligation to accept a rent reduction and as a tenant you remain liable for your rent.

 Advice for landlords and homeowners